rusenask/mirage/docs/pages/intro.rst

 depends on the architecture of the system under test.
 Implementations to date have used JAVA AOP, Python, and Actional/Progress Stub Itineraries.

-Stubo supports unicode.
+Mirage supports unicode.
 It has not been designed for requests or responses containing bit maps, or other non-standard characters.